bnicolae1986/Manual_Testing_API/Manual_Testing_API.md

 Test types / techniques used: Functional Testing, Boundary Testing, Integration Testing, Regression Testing, Performance Testing, Boundary Testing

-Response status code: Status 201 Created
+Response status code: Status 201 "Created"

 Below you can find a picture of the API request from Postman: